-Aisling Bea and Sharon Horgan are undoubtedly two of Ireland's funniest women and now these two women have teamed up for a brand new Channel 4 comedy called 'This Way Up' (previously announced as 'Happy AF').
+Aisling Bea and Sharon Horgan are undoubtedly two of Ireland's funniest women and now these two have teamed up for a brand new Channel 4 comedy called 'This Way Up' (previously announced as 'Happy AF').

 The show stars both ladies but it's Aisling Bea's baby really as she wrote the "pin-sharp and poignant" six-part comedy, which will also be available in the U.S on Hulu.
 Comedian Bea has previously had roles in 'The Fall' and 'Trollied' (also 'Fair City'!) and is starring alongside Paul Rudd in his upcoming Netflix series.